Animation State Editor

 Every time we transition, the target node becomes our current node and we set — or blend towards — that nodes animation.

-Blending works by decomposing the transform matrix of each animations into the translation, rotation, and scale.
+Blending works by decomposing the transform matrix of each animation into the translation, rotation, and scale.
 These are then lerped (spherically lerped for the rotation quaternion) based on how for along the blend time we are.
+Our edge also displays a little animation, giving feedback to the user that two animations are blending.

 Global animation layers